alemonteiro/jquery-fa-loading/README.md

 ## Browser Compatibility

-Tested ok on FF 45, Chrome 47 e Internet Explorer 11
+Tested ok on Firefox 45, Chrome 47 and Internet Explorer 11